 - Debt management

 Investing is no longer only about making the most money possible.
 Investing has become about having enough money so you can do what you want with your life.

-Use inflation as your point of comparison when you look at your investments.
+With all of this in mind, it’s smart to use inflation as your point of comparison when you look at your investments.
 That’s because the S&P 500 (or any other investment benchmark) has little to do with how you are going to be able to achieve retirement, nor can it tell you if you’re on track to accomplish what you want in life.

 By keeping track of inflation with respect to your investments, you can make sure you’ll have the cash you need to reach your lifestyle goals in retirement.